Old Ironsides (trophy): Champions

 In seasons where all three clubs competed against at least one of the others, the team with the best head-to-head record is dubbed the champion.
-From 1951–1984, the Old Ironsides trophy was awarded to the winner of the round-robin between Penn State, Pittsburgh, and West Virginia.
+From 1951 to 1984, the Old Ironsides trophy was awarded to the winner of the round-robin between Penn State, Pittsburgh, and West Virginia.
 In cases where there is no single best record the trophy was retained by the previous winner, though trophy retention is not equated with outright championships.
 There was no official method of tiebreaking,* so in rivalry-qualifying years (seasons where each club plays at least one in-rivalry game) which end with a two or three-way tie it is ruled a split championship.
 Win counts were frequently counted in total seasons with at least a share of the trophy.

 Prior to the introduction of the Old Ironsides trophy, there were no split championships.
 If no team possessed an outright superior record in a qualifying season, no champion was named and no shares or claims were recognized.